Sheriff’s official who said spa shooting suspect had ‘bad day’ posted shirts blaming ‘CHY-NA’ for virus

 “Covid 19,” the shirt reads in a font resembling the logo of Corona beer.
 “IMPORTED VIRUS FROM CHY-NA.”

 The words echoed those from politicians and especially from former president Donald Trump, who used offensive terms like “kung flu” and went out of his way to use the phrase “Chinese virus.”
-At one point, a Post reporter snapped a picture of the president’s notes in which “corona” was crossed out.
+At one point, a Post photographer snapped a picture of the president’s notes in which “corona” was crossed out.

 “It’s racist and it creates xenophobia,” Harvey Dong, a lecturer in Asian American and Asian diaspora studies with the University of California at Berkeley, told The Post at the time.
 “It’s a very dangerous situation.”

-Scientists have dismissed a conspiracy theory that the coronavirus came from a Wuhan laboratory, saying they believe the it spread to humans from bats through an intermediary animal.
+Scientists have cast doubt on speculation that the coronavirus came from a Wuhan laboratory, saying they believe it spread to humans from bats through an intermediary animal.

 Stop AAPI Hate, a group that gathered thousands of reports of anti-Asian bias over the past year, has said that many reported incidents involve anti-Chinese rhetoric and specifically language that blames China for the pandemic.

 Baker’s posts about the shirts also surfaced after a year of a viral videos, racial justice protests and high-profile killings of Black Americans have raised concerns about racism within police ranks.
-For some reacting online, the social media posts added to accusations of “white privilege” over the sheriff captain’s remarks about Georgia shooting suspect Robert Aaron Long.
+For some reacting online, the social media posts added to accusations of “White privilege” over the sheriff’s captain’s remarks about Georgia shooting suspect Robert Aaron Long.

-“I wonder if these are related …” said writer Viet Thanh Nguyen, who is Vietnamese-American, after noting both the shirt photos and the “bad day” phrasing.
+“I wonder if these are related …” tweeted writer Viet Thanh Nguyen, who is Vietnamese American, after noting both the shirt photos and the “bad day” phrasing.

 Another person on Twitter who criticized Baker’s language urged others to push back on attempts to “justify” Long’s alleged actions.

-“I’m so mad about Captain Jay Baker’s comments, I’ve deleted and retyped this post five times,” the person said.
+“I’m so mad about Captain Jay Baker’s comments, I’ve deleted and retyped this post five times,” the person wrote.